 Conservation GIS in the Tropics

 Master basic and advanced geographic information system (GIS) tools in a flexible but intensive hybrid course comprised of online learning and a two-week exploration of the tropical forests of Ecuador, South America.
-Learn to collect field data with professional GPS units, visualize and analyze that data in cutting-edge GIS software, and apply these mapping and assessment tools to real world conservation projects underway in the tropics.
+Learn to collect field data with professional GPS units, visualize and analyze those data in cutting-edge GIS software, and apply advanced mapping and assessment tools to real world conservation projects underway in the tropics.
+Wake up to monkeys howling, attend class while toucans and parrots fly past, and go to sleep under the tall canopy of a tropical forest!

-GIS skills are in high demand in a wide variety of fields — particularly in ecology, environmental studies, and conservation — and are rapidly becoming a pre-requisite for many career paths.
-This course introduces novices to the basics of GIS and GPS, then provides hands-on training in implementing advanced projects in QGIS, a leading software platform.
+GIS skills are in high demand in a wide variety of fields — particularly in ecology, environmental studies, and conservation — and rapidly are becoming pre-requisites for many career paths.
+This course introduces the basics of GIS and GPS, then provides hands-on training in implementing advanced projects in QGIS, a leading software platform.
 The training will largely take place in an intensive, supervised, online learning format.
 Once the web-learning is completed, the program heads to South America where we will spend two weeks in tropical forests, rural landscapes, and occasionally the Pacific Ocean!
-In Ecuador students will have a unique opportunity to apply their GIS skills to real-world conservation challenges in a remote site on the western coast, the Lalo Loor Dry Forest Reserve.
+Once in Ecuador students will have a unique opportunity to apply their GIS skills to real-world conservation challenges in a remote site on the western coast, the Lalo Loor Dry Forest Reserve (just a few miles from latitude 0° 0′ 0″ — the equator!)

 The course structure follows a hybrid model, with two weeks of online content followed by two weeks of tropical fieldwork.
 The online content will involve several hours per day of recorded lecture videos, homework assignments to be implemented in Quantum GIS, practical assignments to find and access public data, discussions of homework outcomes, and other interactive features.
 The topics covered will allow newcomers to GIS to get a strong foundation in fundamental principals and use of mapping and analysis tools, while also permitting those students already familiar with GIS to study new applications of these tools to conservation, and to learn a powerful and widely used open-source software platform, QGIS.